 The approval process for new products involves the identification, analysis and mitigation of new risks.
-Each new product must be analysed by the Risk Committee and approved by the Board of Directors based on the analysis conducted by Senior Management.
+Each new product must be analyzed by the Risk Committee and approved by the Board of Directors based on the analysis conducted by Senior Management.
 The new products must go through an authorization procedure by the SFC, in accordance with Article 1.3.3. of the Rulebook.
 In this regard, CRCC must inform the SFC of the characteristics of the product, together with the risk management mechanisms and the operating infrastructure it will use for its clearing and settlement.
 The internal audit area of CRCC carries out an evaluation and review of the procedures used to determine the criteria applied, as well as the systems used.
 An external evaluation of the Risk Model was conducted in 2016.
-From 2018 onwards, an annual evaluation will be carried out by an external consultant.

-An FMI should identify sources of credit risk, routinely measure and monitor credit exposures, and use appropriate risk-management tools to control these risks.

-Q.4.2.1: How does the FMI identify sources of credit risk?
+Since 2018 an annual evaluation of the risk model has been carried out by an external consultant firm with expertise in quantitative models who supports the internal audit area work.
+Key Consideration 2 An FMI should identify sources of credit risk, routinely measure and monitor credit exposures, and use appropriate risk-management tools to control these risks.
+Q.4.2.1 : How does the FMI identify sources of credit risk?
 What are the sources of credit risk that the FMI has identified?
 The sources of credit risk are identified by the Senior Management and the Risk Committee.
 View responses to Principles 2 and 3 for more detail.
 CRCC has identified as the main source of credit risk the Credit Exposure that arises from the open positions of the participants, which is the result of adding: (i) Current Exposure (Replacement Cost) plus (ii) Potential Future Exposure.

-- The Current Exposure is the result of valuing the positions at market prices.
-This risk is mitigated by settling the mark to market daily for instruments with daily settlement or through margin calls for products with settlement at maturity. - The Potential Future Exposure is determined as the maximum expected loss at a given confidence over a specified period.
+The Current Exposure is the result of valuing the positions at market prices.
+This risk is mitigated by settling the mark to market daily for instruments with daily settlement or through margin calls for products with settlement at maturity.
+For swaps variation margin is exchanged in cash on a daily basis.
+The Potential Future Exposure is determined as the maximum expected loss at a given confidence over a specified period.
 This risk is mitigated by requesting margin to the Clearing Members.
 Another potential source of credit risk arises from the investment of cash deposited as collateral by Members.
 In the case of CRCC, the credit risk has been mitigated by making these investments in 1-day repo backed by government securities with stable and reasonable haircuts considering their estimated liquidation period.
-See Principles 3 and 5 for further details.

-Q.4.2.2: How does the FMI measure and monitor credit exposures?
+A limit of maximum 5% of the total collateral posted can be deposited in commercial banks.
+The CRCC can invest the US dollars in commercial banks with a rating that is equal or greater than the rating for the country of Colombia, See Principles 3 and 5 for further details.
+Q.4.2.2 : How does the FMI measure and monitor credit exposures?
 How frequently does and how frequently can the FMI recalculate these exposures?
 How timely is the information?
 CRCC measures and monitors credit exposure with each Clearing Member every five (5) minutes through the Limits module of its system (see answer Q.3.1.3 for more detail).
 CRCC recalculates the Credit Exposure (Current Exposure plus Future Potential Exposure) for each of the accounts and aggregates these calculations at the Member level every five (5) minutes, however, CRCC has the technological capability to run the calculations on a less frequent basis.